-Road to the 2018 Winter Olympics in Pyeongcheng
+Road to the 2018 Winter Olympics in Pyeongchang

-Shaun White has always been an athlete that pushes the limits of what tricks are thrown down on the halfpipe!
+White has always been an athlete that pushes the limits of what tricks are thrown down on the halfpipe.
 This aggressive mentality almost cost him a chance to compete at the 2018 Olympics.
-In October, while training in New Zealand, he had a halfpipe fall that resulted in him needing to get 62 stitches in his face.
-There was worry that this would effect his chances of competing in the 2018 Olympics but that worry was put to rest when he was back on the slopes three months later.
+Back in October while he was training in New Zealand, he fell off a halfpipe ride causing him to get 62 stitches in his face.
+There was worry that this would affect his chances of competing in the 2018 Olympics, but that worry was put to rest when he was back on the slopes three months later.

-After his horrendous fall Shaun White barely qualified for the 2018 Winter Olympics.
-However, despite the crash he was back to being the favorite headed into the halfpipe event.
-It was looking eerily similar to Sochi 2014 when Shaun won the qualifying round and was heading straight to the finals.
-He executed a solid first run (94.25) but then failed to put a clean performance in the second round.
-With all the other athletes completing their third run, Shaun White was sitting in silver medal position with one last shot at gold.
-As the last rider left he had to throw down a score of better than 95.25, held by Japan's Ayumu Hirano.
+After his horrendous fall, White barely qualified for the 2018 Winter Olympics.
+It was looking eerily similar to Sochi 2014 when White won the qualifying round and headed straight to the finals.
+He executed a solid first run (94.25) but then failed to put a clean performance during the second round.
+With all the other athletes completing their third run, White was sitting in silver medal position with one last shot at gold.
+As the last rider left he had to throw down a score of better than 95.25, held by Japan’s Ayumu Hirano.
 What happened next was a run for the ages.
 He put together a run of 97.75 and took home gold for the third time in 4 years.